Macedonian Scientific Institute: Resumption

 After the fall of Communism in 1990, the Macedonian Scientific Institute was restored and started publishing the Macedonian Review again.
 Each issue now has an accompanying English translation for the contents page and article summary.
+The journal has emphasized the Bulgarian character of the Macedonians.
+It has propagated the Bulgarian side of the historical disputes over Macedonia.

-The Macedonian Scientific Institute also accepted a research programme and have published new collections of documents, monographs etc. Its membership today consists of academics, professors, and public figures.
+The Macedonian Scientific Institute also accepted a research programme and have published new collections of documents, monographs etc. Its membership consists of academics, professors, and public figures.
 It has bilateral relations with other organizations and especially with the Macedonian Patriotic Organization, as well as with scholars and scientific centres in Europe, the United States, Canada and Australia.
+The organization is also affiliated with VMRO-BND.
 Its publications are translated and issued abroad.
 Professors Otto Kronsteiner (Austria), Tadeusz Szymański (Poland) and Heinrich Stamler (USA) were elected to be foreign corresponding members of the MSI.
 Scientific meetings, conferences and other activities are part of the renewed work of the Macedonian Scientific Institute.
-It has to be noted that the MSI works in collaboration with the Thracian Scientific Institute, likewise a Bulgarian scientific organization which studies the region of Thrace and the Bulgarian part of its population.
+The MSI works in collaboration with the Thracian Scientific Institute, likewise a Bulgarian scientific organization which studies the region of Thrace and the Bulgarian part of its population.
 MSI has also developed scientific centers and branches in different cities in Bulgaria.